Green Hierarchical Vision Transformer for Masked Image Modeling: Experiments

 \textbf{The optimal group size $\bm{g_s}$ on each stage.}\quad Because hierarchical models have multiple stages with different scales of features, the optimal group size of each stage might also be different.
 Regarding this, we design a simulation experiment to analyze the optimal $g_s$ at different stages.
 In the simulation, we randomly generate 100 masks following Section~\ref{sec:masking_scheme}, compute the costs \wrt different choices of $g_s$, and report the mean/standard deviation of the costs in Figure~\ref{fig:exp_abla_gs}.
 Note that the analysis of the 4th stage is omitted here because it only has one local window.
-In general, we observed that the cost increases quadratically \wrt the group size, except for some cases where group size is exactly equal to the sum of a subset of local windows.
+In general, we observed that the cost increases quadratically \wrt the group size, except for some cases where the group size is exactly equal to the sum of a subset of local windows.
 Another intriguing observation is that the cost at each stage seems to be the minimum around the point that $g_s = 49$, which is equal to the window size of the window attention.
 This observation indicates that we may not need to sweep over all possible group sizes but simply set $g_s = p\times p$ in practice.
+Moreover, we analyze the influence of the optimal grouping and the cost of each part of it in Appendix~\ref{sec:appendix_abla_group_attn}, showing that optimal grouping is indeed crucial for the efficiency of our method.

 \textbf{The influence of the mask ratio, the number of decoder blocks, and the pre-training epochs.}\quad From Figure~\ref{fig:exp_abla_mratios_dblocks}(a), we can see that the performance of our method is quite stable with the mask ratio $r$ varying from 0.5 to 0.85, which conforms with the observation of~\cite{he2021masked}.
 In Figure~\ref{fig:exp_abla_mratios_dblocks}(b), we also study the influence of the depth of the decoder.
 Intriguingly, the results suggest that fewer decoder blocks produce better results.
 This study favors the simple prediction head design of SimMIM~\cite{xie2021simmim} with hierarchical models and is in contrast to the observation of MAE~\cite{he2021masked} with isotropic ones.
 For simplicity and efficiency, we fix $r = 0.75$ and the number of decoder blocks to 1 throughout the paper.
 Furthermore, we study the impact of pre-training budgets on our method.
 As shown in Figure~\ref{fig:exp_abla_mratios_dblocks}(c), the fine-tuning accuracy increases steadily \wrt the number of training epochs and does not seem to stagnate, suggesting its potential for a further performance boost.